-One interesting feature of overlap-based assembly graphs is that their efficient construction tends to yield a representation in which sequences attached to nodes partially overlap with the nodes in their neighborhood in the graph15.
-This follows from the fact that the graph induction algorithms use a kind of pairwise alignment, retaining relationships between sequences in a pairwise rather than compacted N-wise form.
+15In many formulations, sequences in the overlap graph are attached to edges rather than nodes.
+This model is equivalent to one in which sequences are attached to nodes, which I will use here for fact that the graph induction algorithms use a kind of pairwise alignment, retaining relationships between sequences in a pairwise rather than compacted N-wise form.
 In the case of DBGs and the FM-index based string graph assemblers, an iterative overlap-wise sequence comparison where unitigs (unbranching sequences in the graph) are inferred from the compressed sequence graph yields overlap graph.
 Given a node-labeled sequence graph, it is common to think of the edges as representing the overlaps between the nodes they connect.
 This represents an incomplete compression of the relational information in the graph, but this is typically not important to the use of these methods.
 They are judged by the quality of the set of contiguous sequences (contigs) they output rather than their raw assembly graph.
 These methods will traverse linear portions of the graph to generate contigs, after pruning or ignoring edges, which the uncompressed overlap representation does not inhibit.